YiLab-SC/scHolography/README.md

 # scHolography: a workflow for single-cell 3D spatial reconstruction <a href='https://github.com/YiLab-SC/scHolography'><img src="img/HexSticker.png" align="right" height="200" /></a>

 scHolography is an neural network-based computational toolkit for integrative scRNA-seq and ST data analysis.
 Our pipeline enables 3D spatial inference at a high resolution.
 Instead of mapping cells to a spot on the fixed ST slice, our reconstruction result is orientation-free, and the inferred structure will be varied for different scRNA-seq data inputs.
-Together with our downstream analytical functions, we aim to bring new perspectives on their scRNA-seq and ST data for researchers.
+Together with our downstream analytical functions, we aim to bring new perspectives on scRNA-seq and ST data for researchers.

 ## 0. Installation
 ### Dependencies

-The deep learning functionalities of our package powers by the Keras package.
+The deep learning functionalities of our package powers by the Keras API.
 To install Keras:
 ```r
 install.packages("remotes")